-To resolve this problem and to estimate the effect of lac operon expression on relative fitness, growth curves of a lacI+ strain were measured in mono-culture with and without IPTG (Isopropyl-β-D-thiogalactoside), a molecular analog of allolactose that induces the lac operon (experiments were similar to the lacI experiments used for experimental validation, see above).
-The mono-culture growth curves were used to predict growth in a mixed culture and then to estimate the relative fitness of cells growing with IPTG relative to cells growing without IPTG.
-We tested multiple IPTG concentrations and collected lac expression measurements, which provided fitness-expression curves for the lac operon (Figure 7).
+To estimate the effect of lac operon expression on relative fitness, growth curves of GL2 lacI+ strain were measured in mono-culture at a range of concentrations of IPTG (Isopropyl-β-D-thiogalactoside), a molecular analog of allolactose that induces the lac operon (experiments were similar to the lacI experiments used for experimental validation, see above).
+The growth medium contained glycerol as a sole carbon source so that expression of lac operon was expected to confer a fitness cost.
+The effect of each IPTG concentration on lac expression was determined directly using Miller assays.
+The mono-culture growth curves were used to predict growth in a mixed culture and then to estimate the relative fitness of cells growing with each level of IPTG, and therefore lac expression, relative to cells growing without IPTG that did not express the lac operon (Figure 7).